 Include page numbers

 Include a title page, but don’t start numbering your title page

 Q: What’s the turnaround time for projects?

-Answer: There are no guarantees, but outlines, treatments, and TV scripts will get a 1 week turnaround; film screenplays get 1-2 weeks; and manuscripts 4-6 weeks, depending on the length (all of these times exclude holidays).
+Answer: There are no guarantees due to other projects but outlines, treatments, and TV scripts may get a 2-week turnaround; film screenplays 3-4 weeks; and manuscripts 6 weeks, depending on the length (all of these times exclude holidays).